 Call a Texas Family Law Attorney Today

 Gender should not factor into a family court’s decision.
 However, if you are divorcing your wife, you need an experienced family law attorney to ensure the facts are accurately presented to the court so your rights are safeguarded.
-Call 214-884-3775 today to begin your free case assessment.
+Call 214-884-3775 today to begin your case assessment.